v1.0.0 · Open Source · MIT License

 Install, configure, and run your first evaluation in minutes.

-# Install from PyPI
+# Install

 pip install llm-evaluation-framework

-# Or clone from source
+# Clone from source

 git clone https://github.com/vignesh2027/LLM-Evaluation-Framework.git

-pip install -e .
+cd LLM-Evaluation-Framework && pip install -e .

-# Copy and fill in your API keys
+# Configure API keys

-# Verify installation
+# Verify

 llm-eval --version

-# llm-eval, version 1.0.0
+llm-eval, version 1.0.0

-# Run a single model evaluation (100 MMLU samples)
+# Evaluate a single model

 llm-eval run --model gpt-4o-mini --benchmark mmlu --samples 100